Broken Arrow, Oklahoma: Business and industry

 Located in Broken Arrow since 1985, FlightSafety International (FSI) designs and builds aviation crew training devices called Flight Simulators at its Simulation Systems Division.
 With currently over 675 employees located there, of which about half are engineers, FSI is the largest private employer in the city.

 A number of new commercial developments are being built throughout the city, most notably along Oklahoma State Highway 51, which runs through the city.
 A Bass Pro Shops Outdoor World opened in 2005 as the anchor to a development that includes hotels, restaurants, shopping, and eventually offices.
 A new full-service hospital and medical office building were constructed nearby in 2010 as an anchor to another large commercial development that will include retail space and two hotels.
 Oklahoma's first Dick's Sporting Goods opened in late 2011.

 In 2007 the city created the Broken Arrow Economic Development Corporation to help oversee economic development.

 In late 2007, the Broken Arrow Chamber of Commerce began "Advance Broken Arrow", an economic development campaign aimed at expanding and diversifying the city's economic base.

+In October 2023, plans were announced for a new 12,500-seat amphitheater to be built in town by 2025.
+The Sunset Amphitheater is projected to host a minimum of 45 concert events annually.